William Gallas

-While his career has been successful, including Premier League titles in 2005 and 2006, Gallas has also had controversy due to on-field behaviour and friction with other personnel.
-In 2007, he was named Arsenal's captain, but was removed from the role during the 2008–09 season after criticising teammates in a media interview.
-He left Arsenal at the end of the 2009–10 season, when his contract expired, later signing for rivals Tottenham.
-He was released at the end of the 2012–13 season when his contract expired.
-He retired from professional football on 16 October 2014.

 Background

 Gallas was born in Asnières-sur-Seine.
 He is the cousin of the deceased former footballer Ludovic Quistin and of Mathieu Bastareaud, a French rugby union centre playing for Lyon.

 Club career

 Early career

 A graduate of the French football academy at Clairefontaine, Gallas started his professional career at second division Caen, helping them to promotion as champions in 1996.
 He subsequently transferred to Marseille in 1997, where he played for four seasons.
 He made his debut in the UEFA Champions League for Marseille, scoring his first goal in European competition in a 1–0 win over then European champions Manchester United at the Stade Vélodrome in October 1999.

 Chelsea

 Chelsea manager Claudio Ranieri bought Gallas from Marseille in 2001 for £6.2 million.
 He chose the number 13 shirt because it was his postcode back where he lived in Marseille.
 Under Ranieri, Gallas developed centre-back partnerships with Marcel Desailly and later with John Terry.
 His partnership with Terry included a run of 16 games without conceding a goal.
 He also played as a left-back at times.
 It was with Chelsea and under Ranieri where Gallas obtained his first international cap for France.
 Gallas made his debut as a substitute for John Terry against Newcastle United in August 2001.
 His first goal followed in the FA Cup against Tottenham Hotspur.
 Chelsea ended up reaching the 2002 FA Cup Final in which Gallas started, however they were defeated by Arsenal.

 Gallas was part of the Chelsea squad which won back-to-back Premier League titles and a League Cup under Ranieri's successor José Mourinho.
 The Blues also made the semi-finals of the UEFA Champions League that year, but were knocked out by Liverpool 1–0 in controversial circumstances—Gallas cleared the ball, after it was adjudged to have crossed the line.

 Due to a serious injury to left-back Wayne Bridge in 2004–05, Gallas was forced to play out of position, and despite the purchase of Asier del Horno from Athletic Bilbao for £8 million in the 2005 close season, Gallas found himself often playing on the left, a situation he grew increasingly frustrated with, although it did showcase his versatility, being able to play anywhere in the backline.
 Gallas scored some vital goals against Liverpool, Tottenham Hotspur and Manchester United as Chelsea retained their title in the 2005–06 Premier League season.